 Description An optional description for the Tag.
-When the Tags are generated during OID File import they initially have no descriptions.
-Descriptions can be added via the Tag properties dialog.
+When the Tags are generated during OID File import they

 Descriptions are for reference in the Server configuration only.

 Clicking on the Name, Type or Description column headings will sort the respective column alphanumerically.
 Clicking a second time will resort the column in the reverse order.